7 Dysgraphia symptoms in children

 According to some research, writing problems are present in 10–30% of children at the elementary school level (1).
 Beyond the third grade, it’s important to have a student assessed if dysgraphia is suspected, to prevent him or her from falling behind his or her peers.
 The earlier an assessment is obtained, the better.

 Undiagnosed learning difficulties can contribute to low self-esteem in learners who may believe they are not as intelligent as their classmates.
 Moreover, as kids with dysgraphia can be strong readers, their poor performance in written work might be blamed on laziness or “not trying,” which can be even more damaging to the child’s sense of self-worth.
-It’s essential to prevent the student from creating negative associations with school which once formed can be difficult to reverse.
+It’s essential to prevent the student from creating negative associations with school which, once formed, can be difficult to reverse.

 Dysgraphia vs. dyspraxia, dyslexia and ADHD